MateBerg/i3blocks_customization_scripts/README.md

 # i3blocks_customization_scripts
-My used scripts to customize i3blocks in i3wm ( Arch Linux )
+My used scripts to customize i3blocks in i3wm.

+You can use these scripts and customize as you want on any window manager statubar.